Jewish deli

 Katz's Delicatessen, a popular Jewish deli on the Lower East Side in New York City, featured in When Harry Met Sally.

 A Jewish deli, also known as a Jewish delicatessen, is a store that serves various traditional dishes of Jewish cuisine, mostly Ashkenazi Jewish cuisine.
 Known for their robust sandwiches, such as pastrami on rye and Reuben sandwiches, they also specialize in traditional Jewish diaspora soups and other ethnically rooted dishes.
 As retail delicatessens, most also sell a selection of their products such as sliced meats by the pound, prepared salads, pickles, and offer dine-in or take-out.

 The emergence of the Jewish deli developed in accordance with local culture.
 Jewish delis differed from their German deli counterparts mostly by being kosher.
-These days, while some delis have full kosher certification, others operate in a kosher-style, refraining from mixing meat and dairy in the same dish.
+While some delis have full kosher certification, others operate in a kosher-style, refraining from mixing meat and dairy in the same dish.
 Other Jewish delis serve non-kosher animal products such as bacon or shellfish and non-kosher dishes such as the Reuben sandwich.

 Jewish delis feature prominently in Jewish culture, as well as in general American popular culture, particularly in the cities of New York, Chicago and Los Angeles as well as in Canada, especially in Montreal and Toronto.
 The United Kingdom has also historically been a home to many Jewish delis, especially in the London area.